Sin-tel/tessera/notes.md

  - there is NO automatable bpm/speed setting
  - everything happens on the canvas *as is*.
  - makes things easier, at the expense of some tricks you can do by automating BPM
- - will need robust time manipuation tools to cope
+ - will need robust time manipulation tools to cope
  - (maybe a global speed mult because thats easy)

 ## envelope